LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/userguide/configuration.md

 There are a few configurations that brands can elect to control for the agent experience as outlined below.

 {: .notice}
-**Please note:** If you have set up these configurations for the existing agent worksapce, you do not need to set them again - they will automatically apply.
+**Please note:** If you have set up these configurations for the existing agent workspace, you do not need to set them again - they will automatically apply.

 ## Configuration from your LivePerson workspace

 ### Auto accept

-Determine if incoming conversations will automatically enter an agents workspace or if they have to press ’accept’ button to receive them.
+Determine if incoming conversations will automatically enter an agent's workspace or if they have to press ’accept’ button to receive them.

 Set up:
 1. Login to LivePerson as an admin and access the Night Vision settings by clicking on the Night Vision icon to the top right of the screen.